Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 (Sources that receive data from other sources are also called "filters".)

-Whenever a module (a 'sink' or one of the intermediate filter 'source's)
+Whenever a object (a 'sink' or one of the intermediate filter 'source's)

 wants to get more data, it calls